 Born 1958 in Alsace and a graduate of École Normale Supérieure, Bernold is author of a study of the critic Deleuze and of a memoir, Broken Silk.
 He teaches in the USA.

-Born in 1946, Minihan returned to Ireland in 1995 after working for the London Evening Standard.
-His photographs of Bacon, Beckett, and Burroughs have often been exhibited.
+Born in Dublin in 1946, Minihan worked as a photographic apprentice with the London Daily Mail from 1962 until 1967.
+He joined the London Evening Standard aged 21 and became the youngest staff photographer on Fleet Street.
+His photographs of Bacon, Beckett, and Burroughs have been exhibited at the Pompidou Centre in Paris, The National Portrait Gallery and around the world.
 Lilliput will publish the best of his work in Minihan: Seventy on Seventy in 2016.

 Charlie Chaplin's Wishbone and other stories